Blog • Cyber Bullying • Cyber Crimes • Online Scam

 Identify Potential Risks

 Next, you will want to do an inventory of all of the assets in scope.
 This gives an idea of what needs to be protected.
 You can then research each asset for potential threats that might affect the organization’s information systems and data.
+Regularly monitoring active devices such as servers, routers, and workstations helps identify potential entry points for attackers or any misconfigurations within the network.
+Having a cybersecurity professional manage your organization’s data security significantly reduces the chances of falling victim to digital attacks.

-Conduct a Comprehensive Risk Analysis
+Conduct a Comprehensive Risk Assessment

 • Discoverability: how recognized the vulnerability is